-Share a free sample 2014 Vedic Moon Sign Forecast.
-Take a look at how the transit of planets will affect your relationship and finances in 2014!
+Share a free sample Year of the Horse Financial Forecast.
+How will you fare financially during the Year of the Horse?
+Find out today!
 First there is the carpet, which she associates with her home and family.
 Carpets and rugs often represent our grounding, our family, home.
 The nomads lay down their carpets in their tents to ground their dwelling and make it a home.
 So the first layer that she has to get through is her parental ideas about relationships.
 Then the plastic layer protects her from the feelings (the waters) below.

 Once she ‘unwraps’ her pool, she discovers a mattress with cartoon characters on it.
 We all have childish fantasies about love and romance, but the reality is that many of us are not prepared to be married.
 Nobody sits us down and tells us the right way to be a partner or the best way to be a lover.
 We go into marriage blind and in love, with our parents’ marriage as our only guide.
 And for many of us, our parents’ example is not a big help.